cbitosc/djangocamp-hyd/README.md

 Dates - 7th October 2017

 # CONFERENCE
-October 7: A day of speeches and presentations from talented speakers.
+October 7: A day of speeches and presentations from expertised speakers.

 # WORKSHOPS/SPRINTS